An Introduction: Australian Shepherd Temperament

 - Causing self-injury

-These are serious symptoms that require immediate attention.
+These are severe symptoms that require immediate attention.
 Play with your dog and do your best to provide the Aussie with mental and physical stimulation.
 It will help relieve the symptoms of stress and anxiety.